 However you feel about the series finale of Lost, there's no denying the love between Sun (Yunjin Kim) and Jin (Daniel Dae Kim).
 Even though the show featured a plane crash, a smoke monster, mind-bending time skips, a cadre of crazy scientists, and, oh, 46 other main characters, these two lovebirds stood out to fans.

 Despite mounting tension, we couldn't help but be touched when Sun gave Jin a phrasebook and their walls came down at the end of the first season.
-Then, in the final season, they tragically died together in a sinking submarine, choosing one another, even though it meant a certain death.
+Then, in the final season, they tragically died together in a sinking submarine, choosing one another even though it meant a certain death.
 The other couples on Lost don't even come close to this pair.

 Willow and Tara, Buffy the Vampire Slayer

-While Buffy (Sarah Michelle Gellar) got attention for relationships with Angel (David Boreanaz) and Spike (James Marsters), the best couple from Buffy the Vampire Slayer was, without question, Willow (Alyson Hannigan) and Tara (Amber Benson).
+While Buffy (Sarah Michelle Gellar) got attention for her contentious relationships with Angel (David Boreanaz) and Spike (James Marsters), the best couple from Buffy the Vampire Slayer was, without question, Willow (Alyson Hannigan) and Tara (Amber Benson).
 Willow began as a shy and timid high schooler, but we saw the character blossom into a powerful witch after coupling up with Tara in college.
-Though Tara met her tragic death in Season 6, witnessing Willow go evil as a result was one of the most expertly-crafted dramatic turns of the entire Buffy series.
+Though Tara met her tragic end in Season 6, witnessing Willow go evil as a result was one of the most expertly-crafted dramatic turns of the entire series.

 Randall and Beth, This Is Us